 Ms. Jacobowitz is a member of the Community Investment Committee and Executive Committee.

 Chair, Community Investment Committee

 Greg Quattlebaum is a fourth generation Floridian and President of Quattlebaum Funeral, Cremation and Event Centers.

 Mr. Quattlebaum has long been active in his community, having served as Vice Chairman of the Rosarian Academy Board of Directors; a twelve year Co-Chairman of the Rosarian Academy capital campaign; and a member of the Board of Advisors at Cardinal Newman High School.
 He currently serves on the Board of Directors of the Palm Beach County Medical Society Services, the Board of Directors of the Quantum House, and the Board of Governors of the Sailfish Club of Florida.

 Professionally, Mr. Quattlebaum served on the state level as President of the Florida Funeral Directors Association and on the national level as the state representative for the National Funeral Directors Association.

-Mr. Quattlebaum enjoys cycling and running in paradise, cooking, and spending quality time with his family.
+Mr. Quattlebaum enjoys cycling and running in paradise, cooking, and spending quality time with his wife, Julie, and three children.